ronangaillard/xps13-clover/README.md

 Always remember to back up your important data !
 Don't forget to run Multibeast at the end to install Clover to your startup disk, and copy the repo's CLOVER folder to your startup disk EFI partition.

+## Getting drivers install
+I would recommend using KextUtility to install drivers to your new system.
+You can do it using the command line, but let's jsut be lazy.
+You can find KextUtility here : http://cvad-mac.narod.ru/index/0-4
+Use the soft to install driver in the `Kexts` folder :
+- `ACPIBatteryManager.kext` : makes the battery part work (checking the percent capacity of the battery in the menu bar, ...)
+- `VoodooPS2Controller.kext` : driver for the integrated keyboard and touchpad (no multi touch yet, but working on it ! )

 ## What does/does not work ?
 ### Working
 - Battery Indicator